MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/tpm/initialize-and-configure-ownership-of-the-tpm.md

 ---
 title: Troubleshoot the TPM (Windows)
-description: This article for the IT professional describes how to view status for, clear, or troubleshoot the Trusted Platform Module (TPM). ms.reviewer: ms.prod: windows-client
+description: This article for the IT professional describes how to view status for, clear, or troubleshoot the Trusted Platform Module (TPM). ms.prod: windows-client
-author: dansimp
+author: paolomatarazzo
-ms.author: dansimp
+ms.author: paoloma
 manager: aaroncz
+ms.topic: conceptual
+ms.date: 02/02/2023
+ms.technology: itpro-security
+appliesto:
+- ✅ <a href=https://learn.microsoft.com/windows/release-health/supported-versions-windows-client target=_blank>Windows 10 and later</a>
+- ✅ <a href=https://learn.microsoft.com/windows/release-health/windows-server-release-info target=_blank>Windows Server 2016 and later</a>
 ms.collection:
 - highpri
 - tier1
-ms.topic: conceptual
-ms.date: 09/06/2021
-ms.technology: itpro-security
 ---

 # Troubleshoot the TPM

-**Applies to**
--   Windows 10
--   Windows 11
--   Windows Server 2016 and above

 This article provides information for the IT professional to troubleshoot the Trusted Platform Module (TPM):

 -   [Troubleshoot TPM initialization](#troubleshoot-tpm-initialization)
 -   [Clear all the keys from the TPM](#clear-all-the-keys-from-the-tpm)

-With TPM 1.2 and Windows 10, version 1507 or 1511, or Windows 11, you can also take the following actions:
+With TPM 1.2 and Windows 11, you can also take the following actions:
 -   [Turn on or turn off the TPM](#turn-on-or-turn-off)

 For information about the TPM cmdlets, see [TPM Cmdlets in Windows PowerShell](/powershell/module/trustedplatformmodule/?view=win10-ps&preserve-view=true).